gman223/gman223-UofT-Cybersec-Project1/README.md

 **Filebeat**: This beat collects log information from the designated servers.
 Will be able to sort and view information such as attempted or failed logins.

-**Metricbeat**: This beat collects system resource information from the designated servers (CPU%, MEM&, etc.).
+**Metricbeat**: This beat collects system resource information from the designated servers (CPU%, MEM%, etc.).
 If there is a sharp rise in resource usage this could be indicative of a DOS attack.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: